yugabyte/ybm-cli/docs/ybm_cluster_encryption_update.md

-## ybm cluster node list
+## ybm cluster encryption update

-List nodes for a cluster
+Update Encryption at Rest (EaR) configurations for a cluster

 ### Synopsis

-List nodes for a cluster
+Update Encryption at Rest (EaR) configurations for a cluster

 ```
-ybm cluster node list [flags]
+ybm cluster encryption update [flags]
 ```

 ### Options

 ```
+      --encryption-spec string   [REQUIRED] The customer managed key spec for the cluster.
+                                 	Please provide key value pairs cloud-provider=AWS,aws-secret-key=<secret-key>,aws-access-key=<access-key>.
+                                 	aws-access-key can be ommitted if the environment variable YBM_AWS_SECRET_KEY is set.
+                                 	If the environment variable is not set, the user will be prompted to enter the value.
-  -h, --help   help for list
+  -h, --help                     help for update
 ```

 ### Options inherited from parent commands